Jaja-owiny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - Scipt creates a directory called my_dir  with the permissions 751 in the working directory.
 13-change_group - Script changes the group owner to school for the file hello in the working directory.
 100-change_owner_and_group - Script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+101-symbolic_link_permissions - Script changes the owner and the group owner of _hell to vincent and staff respectively.